ananya-bangera/Tranquility/README.md

 ## Future scope
 >A Neural Network based system where it will handle all the operations usually  done by an experienced clinical physicatist/physcologist or therapist like diagnosistics and reccomending.
 >The problem with not being implementable is the varied dataset based on location and other factors,patient-therapist bonding,security and privacy purposes and making the entire experince more memorable for the user like implementing this in a metaverese.
+Add an interactive chatbot for the user, the chatbot improves its performance as it gets more data.

 ## Screenshots
 <br>